 Christie Anderson

-Christie Anderson is a singer and award-winning conductor and Artistic Director of youth choir school Young Adelaide Voices.
-She is a founding member of the EVE vocal trio and in 2022 Christie begins her tenure as the new Artistic Director of the multi-award-winning Adelaide Chamber Singers.
-Christie has sung, conducted and presented in many festivals in Australia and around the world.
+Christie Anderson is a singer and award-winning conductor.
+Christie has been Artistic Director of Young Adelaide Voices since 2009, and became Artistic Director and Conductor of the multi-award-winning Adelaide Chamber Singers in 2022.
+Christie is a founding member of the EVE vocal trio and has sung, conducted and presented in many festivals in Australia and around the world.